 - Polytrauma/Sepsis Lab

 Several of our staff members are internationally well known and respected for their significant contributions for better care of injured patients.
-This includes research related to the problems of reamed nailing and orthopaedic damage control, the management of pelvic fractures, computer navigation, accident research, Spine Surgery and Tumor Surgery, and minimally invasive surgery (Professor Christian Krettek) to mention only a few.
-They spend a significant amount of their time with teaching on international courses and workshops.
+This includes research related to the problems of reamed nailing and orthopaedic damage control, the management of pelvic fractures, computer navigation, accident research, Spine Surgery and Tumor Surgery, and minimally invasive surgery, to mention only a few.
+They spend a significant amount of their time teaching on international courses and workshops.